 One person dies every 5.25 seconds of sudden cardiac arrest

-This is because defibrillation is not available within the first few minutes.
+One of the main reasons is because defibrillation is not available within the first few minutes.

 Every year, more than six million people around the world die from sudden cardiac arrest, when the heart suddenly and unexpectedly stops beating.
 That’s more lives lost than from colorectal cancer, breast cancer, prostate cancer, influenza, pneumonia, road traffic accidents, firearms and house fires combined.